London Grenfell Tower residents raised concerns months before fire

 However, in a blog post dated November 20, 2016, a residents group, the Grenfell Action Group (GAC), highlighted ongoing concerns among residents over the safety of the building, managed by the Kensington and Chelsea Tenant Management Organization (KCTMO) on behalf of the borough.

-The blog post argued that only "a catastrophic event will expose the ineptitude and incompetence of our landlord ... and bring an end to the dangerous living conditions and neglect of health and safety legislation that they inflict upon their tenants and leaseholders."
+The blog post, published after completion of the refurbishment work, argued that only "a catastrophic event will expose the ineptitude and incompetence of our landlord ... and bring an end to the dangerous living conditions and neglect of health and safety legislation that they inflict upon their tenants and leaseholders."

+The post was the latest in a series that dated back to 2013.
+"We have blogged many times on the subject of fire safety at Grenfell Tower and we believe that these investigations will become part of damning evidence of the poor safety record of the KCTMO," the post read.

+In a statement on Wednesday, the management company acknowledged residents' concerns.
+"It is too early to speculate what caused the fire and contributed to its spread.
+We will cooperate fully with all the relevant authorities in order to ascertain the cause of this tragedy."

+The London Fire Brigade said Wednesday's fire began on the lower floors and spread quickly upwards.

-Terry O'Neil, former head of fire engineering at London Fire Brigade, told CNN that the fire in the building appears to have "spread rapidly from the outside of the building", which was "very unusual".
+Terry O'Neil, former head of fire engineering at the London Fire Brigade, told CNN that the fire in the building appears to have "spread rapidly from the outside of the building", which was "very unusual."

-Robert Black, Chief Executive of KCTMO, said in a statement that the loss of life at Grenfell Tower was "heartbreaking" and that staff were supporting residents."We will issue a further statement in due course," he said.
-The statement did not address the residents' allegations.
+Christopher J P Miers, an architect and founder of the construction dispute resolution group Probyn Miers, said it was "very concerning" that the fire was able spread so quickly through the building's façade.

+Online records show that the company responsible for cladding the building's exterior, Harley Facades Limited, installed "over-cladding with ACM cassette rainscreen."

 The Royal Borough of Kensington and Chelsea issued a statement early Wednesday saying that its main focus was the rescue operation.
 "The cause of the fire will be fully investigated and we will keep people informed," it said.

-Rydon, the developers, said refurbishment work met "all required building control, fire regulation and health and safety standards."

-Residents' concerns appeared to be focused on KCTMO's fire safety record.
+Residents' concerns appeared to be focused on the management company's fire safety record.

 In October 2015 a fire ripped through another KCTMO property, the nearby 14-story Adair Tower in North Kensington, a "serious incident" according to official reports "which resulted in 16 residents requiring hospital treatment for the effects of smoke inhalation."

-After the Adair Tower fire, KCTMO had been issued with two enforcement motices to install "self-closing devices on all flat entrance doors" and review communal staircases and ventilation in the lift lobbies to ensure staircases are "available for use by residents and attending fire crews."
-According to minutes of a KCTMO board meeting in July 2016 said works were carried out to address the issues raised in the enforcement notices.
+After the Adair Tower fire, KCTMO had been issued with two enforcement notices to install "self-closing devices on all flat entrance doors" and review communal staircases and ventilation in the lift lobbies to ensure staircases are "available for use by residents and attending fire crews."

+According to minutes of a KCTMO board meeting in November 2016, works to address the issues raised in the enforcement notices had been completed.

+The minutes also show that the management company put its fire policy and strategy under review across all of its housing stock.

 Located between the wealthy neighborhood of Notting Hill and the White City social housing estate, Grenfell Tower was home to 125 families, according to local councilor Robert Atkinson.
 Many were council tenants -- residents whose housing is subsided by the local government.